ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

   - T2 targets AUD2 and has scope SCOPE2 different from SCOPE1.

-  Both T1 and T2 are going to be bound to the same pop-key specified by AUTH_CRED_C.
+  Both T1 and T2 are going to be bound to the same PoP key specified by AUTH_CRED_C.

-  In fact, if the AS issues access tokens targeting a group-audience, then the above can possibly be the case when using any transport profile of ACE that supports asymmetric pop-keys.
-If so, the RS should be ready to store at minimum one access token per pop-key per audience it belongs to.
+  In fact, if the AS issues access tokens targeting a group-audience, then the above can possibly be the case when using any transport profile of ACE that supports asymmetric PoP keys.
+If so, the RS should be ready to store at minimum one access token per PoP key per audience it belongs to.

 * The RS is a member of two OSCORE groups G1 and G2.
 In particular, the same format of public authentication credentials is used in both OSCORE groups.